Guide

 Can both upload types return the same URL response?

-Why do Base64 uploads fail later in the workflow?
+Why do Base64 source workflows fail later?

 Common causes are missing filenames, wrong content type, malformed encoding, payload truncation, or size limits in JSON transport.